anee-helsinki/ashur/texts/README.md

 The folder *oracc_data* contains the data extracted in September 2017 from the JSON-files provided by Oracc.
 The files named *oracc_data/\<project\>_words* have all the words in the data and files names *oracc_data/metadata/\<project\>_meta* have all the metadata provided in the JSON-files.

-*Text_analysed_SNA* is a list linking a document to a god attested in it.
-Texts that only contained one god were discarded.
-This nodelist was imported into the social network analysis software UCINET and processed into a two-mode network linking gods to the texts in which they are attested.
-The two-mode network was further transformed into a one-mode undirected network linking gods who appear in the same texts.

 *Text_analysed_window10* was used for SNA and PMI with a window of 10 words as described in our article on Aššur.

 *text_info* contains the Oracc identification files of all documents used for *Text_analysed_window10* with information on their genre, provenance etc.